awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/command-options-specific.md

 ## Docker Platform Options<a name="command-options-docker"></a>

-The following Docker\-specific configuration options apply to the Sinlge Container and Preconfigured Docker platforms\.
+The following Docker\-specific configuration options apply to the Single Container and Preconfigured Docker platforms\.

 **Note**
 These configuration options do not apply to the Multicontainer Docker platform\.